The Complete Guide to Singapore Company Meetings

 This meeting — known as the annual general meeting (AGM) — gives company shareholders the right to participate in certain company decisions, which require their approval.
 One of the primary purposes of the annual general meeting is to evaluate company financial statements.

 In certain circumstances, shareholders may wish to propose a resolution at a meeting.
 In this case, shareholders must give special notice of the resolution to the company 28 days before the date of the meeting.
 The company will send this notice to the members at least 14 days before the meeting.

 The purpose of sending special notice is to invite special attention to a particular resolution that shareholders wish to propose in the upcoming meeting.

 The special notice is required to pass resolutions for the following matters:

-- Removal of Auditors from their office before their term of expiry.
+- Removal of auditors from their office before their term expires

-Besides these procedures, it is important to understand the passing of resolutions in company meetings as explained below.
+Besides these procedures, it’s important to understand the passing of resolutions in company meetings as explained below.

-Ordinary or routine business matters require the passing of an ordinary resolution which is by means of a simple majority of at least 50%.
-Most of the company decisions require an ordinary resolution.
+Ordinary or routine business matters require the passing of an ordinary resolution, which is by means of a simple majority of at least 50%.
+Most company decisions require an ordinary resolution.